 Azura Marlin Beach is scheduled to open on a kilometer-long stretch of white beach in the Bazaruto Archipelago Marine National Park.

 Following the acquisition of an older property (Marlin Lodge, ruined after a fire), Azura has taken on the project and after a complete refurbishment, it will re-establish the place as a new five-star boutique hotel.
 Eventually, the resort will have 20 villas and rooms, which will include a two-bedroom family villa with a swimming pool and nine individual beachfront villas.
 The stay here can be easily combined with the sister property Azura Benguerra Island.

-Website: Azura Retreats.
+Website: Azura Marlin Beach.
 Opening: Summer 2020.
 Images © Azura

 31Jack’s Camp, Botswana